 Sedan and SUV are the most popular type among cars that are under RM200K in value.
-The most popular sedan models are Honda City, followed by Proton Sage and Perodua Bezza, whereas the most popular SUV are Proton X70, followed by Perodua Aruz and Toyota Fortuner.
+The most popular sedan models are Proton Sage, followed by Perodua Bezza, Toyota Vios and Honda City, whereas the most popular SUV are Proton X70, followed by Perodua Aruz, Honda CRV and HRV.

 Market Demand by Car Brands

-Proton is the most popular national car brand with 30% of prospective car buyers surveyed consider buying them, followed by Perodua at 23%.
-Among the foreign car brands, Honda is the most popular brand with 30% of prospective car buyers consider buying them, followed by Toyota at 22% and Mazda at 13%.
+Proton is the most popular national car brand with 29% of prospective car buyers surveyed consider buying them, followed by Perodua at 26%.
+Among the foreign car brands, Honda is the most popular brand with 29% of prospective car buyers consider buying them, followed by Toyota at 29% and Nissan at 11%.

 Market Demand by Car Models

 Despite the various newer range of car models, Saga remains a popular choice among Proton’s prospective sedan car buyers.
 However, among Proton’s portfolio, the highest demand is seen for its X70 SUV.

 As for Perodua, their most in demand models are Aruz, Axia and Myvi with 21%, 20% and 19% respectively.

 Among Japanese car brands, Honda and Toyota emerge as top 2 brands that caught the interest of Malaysian prospective car buyers.
 Demand for Honda City is the highest among Honda’s portfolio while its other models showed a relatively uniform demand.